PSJacoby/LUMETRIC/docs/Configuration/Install.md

 4. Add **Arduino (Arduino Hub)** from the list.
 Choose "**Scan Ports**".
 5. Add the Arduino as hub: tick **shutter** and **switch**.
+6. Choose the **Arduino as standard shutter** when proceeding through the dialog.
+For everything else, keep default.
-6. Connect your camera external trigger cable to the camera BNC of your Acquisition Control Box.
+7. Connect your camera external trigger cable to the camera BNC of your Acquisition Control Box.
 Make sure to use the correct port on the camera.
-7. Connect your lamp to the BNC ports of your LUMETRIC box.
+8. Connect your lamp to the BNC ports of your LUMETRIC box.
 A good order is increasing wavelength.
-8. In MM, define a new group for Presets.
+9. In MM, define a new group for Presets.
 Choose the Arduino switch label as the only property.
-9. Define one Preset per BNC Channel you use.
+10. Define one Preset per BNC Channel you use.
 See the table below for the state number to choose.
     !!!
 Tip "Example: 2 = BNC connector 1"
         You can also define Presets for illumination with two wavelength at the same time.
 Lets say you want Channel 1 and 2 together: 2 + 4 = 6.
 Therefore, you choose switch label 6.

-10. Check via Live view or simple 'shutter open' that each Preset does turn on the wavelength you expect and thus, that your settings are correct.
+11. Check via Live view or simple 'shutter open' that each Preset does turn on the wavelength you expect and thus, that your settings are correct.

 | Function   | Arduino state |
 |------------|------------   |